rafsuntaskin/wp-starter/README.md

-# wp-starter
+# Ionic WordPress Starter App

-Ionic WordPress Starter App
+An easy way to get started developing an Ionic mobile app with WordPress.